tytydraco/yessleep/out/The_Birthing_Class.md

 “I told you!”
 Jemma says with a wild-eyed smile.
 “I told you I was going to be a mother!”

-“I know you did,” I say.
+“You sure did.”
 (I’m not sure what else to say.)

 “And now you’re a father,” she says.
 “If you’re willing...”